Benedict Arnold: Secret communications

 One of Arnold's coded letters.
 Cipher lines by Arnold are interspersed with lines by his wife, Peggy.

 Early in May 1779, Arnold met with Philadelphia merchant Joseph Stansbury, (Note: Stansbury's testimony before a British commission erroneously placed his meeting with Arnold in June.) who then "went secretly to New York with a tender of [Arnold's] services to Sir Henry Clinton."
 Stansbury ignored instructions from Arnold to involve no one else in the plot, and he crossed the British lines and visited Jonathan Odell in New York.
 Odell was a Loyalist working with William Franklin, the last colonial governor of New Jersey and the son of Benjamin Franklin.
 On May 10, Franklin introduced Stansbury to André, who had just been named the British spy chief.
 This was the beginning of a secret correspondence between Arnold and André, sometimes using Shippen as a willing intermediary, which culminated more than a year later with Arnold's change of sides.

 André conferred with Clinton, who gave him broad authority to pursue Arnold's offer.
 André then drafted instructions to Stansbury and Arnold.
 This initial letter opened a discussion on the types of assistance and intelligence that Arnold might provide and included instructions for how to communicate in the future.
-Letters were to be passed through the women's circle that Arnold's wife was a part of, but only she would be aware that some letters contained instructions that were to be passed on to André, written in both code and invisible ink, using Stansbury as the courier.
+Letters were to be passed through the women's circle that Arnold's wife was a part of, but only she would be aware that some letters contained instructions that were to be passed on to André, written in invisible ink, using Stansbury as the courier.
+The text was encoded using a scheme now known as the Arnold Cipher, which used Commentaries on the Laws of England by William Blackstone as a cryptographic key.

 By July 1779, Arnold was providing the British with troop locations and strengths, as well as the locations of supply depots, all the while negotiating over compensation.
 At first, he asked for indemnification of his losses and £10,000, an amount that Congress had given Charles Lee for his services in the Continental Army.
 Clinton was pursuing a campaign to gain control of the Hudson River Valley, and was interested in plans and information on the defenses of West Point and other installations on the Hudson River.
 He also began to insist on a face-to-face meeting and suggested to Arnold that he pursue another high-level command.
 By October 1779, the negotiations had ground to a halt.
 Furthermore, revolutionary mobs were scouring Philadelphia for Loyalists, and Arnold and the Shippen family were being threatened.
 Arnold was rebuffed by Congress and by local authorities in requests for security details for himself and his in-laws.